 Lastly, it is stunning that the cross-like cell adhesion molecule laminin has a helical tail.
 Analogously, this helical tail could disrupt the HA biologic veil (Mathew 15: 38).
 Similarly, DNA with “dreadfully high rings” describes Ezekiel’s wheel.
 And, The inner workings of the wheels provide additional evidence for Turner’s research.

-(1) As the blood of the victim is identical with its life and represents the soul of the animal, hence God has appointed it as a substitute for the sinner’s life.
-Consider the remark of the Apostle, “without shedding of blood there is no remission” (Hebrews 9:22).
+(1) As the blood of the victim is identical with its life and craddles the soul of man, God has appointed a substitute for the sinner’s life.
+Consider the remark of the Apostle, “without shedding of blood there is no remission of sin” (Hebrews 9:22).

 (3).
 The repetitive theme throughout this blog is that a previously hidden message confirming the gospel appears as hydro-images.
 Amazingly, each visual episode reveals the truth of the gospel, which fits together like a puzzle.